 The Group is exposed to risks associated with changes in the market price of marine diesel fuel and LNG fuel.
 In order to reduce price volatility and add a fixed component to the inherent floating nature of fuel prices, the Group may manage its exposure by entering into hedging instruments with certain financial intermediaries.
 Fuel price hedging instruments are used to reduce fuel price risk and to minimize fuel surcharges, not for generating trading profits.
 Gains and losses resulting from fuel forward contracts are recognized as a component of fuel costs.
-The Group's Financial Risk Management Policy limits hedging, to a maximum of 95% of anticipated monthly fuel consumption for the immediately following 12 month period; 90% of anticipated monthly fuel consumption for the 12 month period thereafter; 85% of anticipated monthly fuel consumption for the end of the 36 month period; and to 70% of anticipated monthly fuel consumption for the period between 36 months and the end of the fifth performance term.
-Performance term five commenced April 1, 2020 and will end on March 31, 2024.
+The Group's Financial Risk Management Policy limits hedging, to a maximum of 95% of anticipated monthly fuel consumption for the immediately following 12-month period; 90% of anticipated monthly fuel consumption for the period thereafter to the end of 36-month period; and to 70% of anticipated monthly fuel consumption for the period between 36 months and the end of the fifth performance term ("PT5").
+PT5 commenced April 1, 2020 and will end on March 31, 2024.

-The Group is also allowed by regulatory order to use deferred fuel cost accounts to mitigate the impact of changes in fuel price on its regulatory (non-IFRS) earnings (note 28).
+The Group is also allowed by regulatory order to use deferred fuel cost accounts to mitigate the impact of changes in fuel price on its regulatory (non-IFRS) earnings (Note 29).